 2000 & 2004 – The Funky Bungalow featured on the Minneapolis-St Paul Home Tour

 The Goddess made her national television debut in November 2011 on the DIY Network’s “I HATE MY KITCHEN.”
-Producers asked her to create a glass tile back splash for a kitchen make over, which you can see by clicking here.
-Her portion comes in around 13 minutes into the video.
+Producers asked her to create a glass tile back splash for a kitchen make over.
+The video has since been taken down but I do have a CD!

 Winner of Mpls Arts Commission award for Community Involvement in Public Art

 The window on the left was commissioned by The Friends of Loring Park in 2004 and was completed and installed in August 2009.
 The design is by Reynaldo Diaz, an artist and resident of the neighborhood.
 Connie worked with apprentice Sarah Ruehmann and assistant Sherry Nolan to transform Rey’s color pencil drawing into the magnificent window you see here.
 The artists incorporated both Tiffany-style stained glass and kiln-made glass to stay authentic to the artist’s rendering.
 Click here for more on that project.

 Through a contest on Facebook, The Goddess of Glass won a visit from a Cash Mob on National Cash Mob Day, March 24, 2012.
 The competition went over about 10 days exclusively on Facebook with The Goddess of Glass sliding in at the last minute with 1,003 votes for the win.
 There were about 150 people at her little shoppe that day and the sales gave a nice boost to the monthly total.
 The event was covered by local media The Camden News and the North News.
 However, KARE 11 was the only major media outlet to show up and report.
 Click on this link for the video.
 And click here for another local media story about supporting small businesses.